skn054/NeogCamp-Mark11/README.md

-# neoG-markEleven- Is your birthday lucky app
+# NeoG-markEleven- Is your birthday lucky app

 Created app to check whether your birthday is lucky or not.